rageworx/libtinydicom/README.md

  - Still making it keep updated for latest version, but too many VR and dictionaries may need more time for only myself.

 ## Updated news

+### 2017-02-08
+ - Enhanced to read bad VR and UUID tags.
+ - Some DCM file contains bad VR, or UUID.
+Made it possible to read.

 ### 2016-12-15
  - Now supporting Makefile ( I didn't know this file not included... )
  - Make has two different options, `make` and `make debug`.